rosschapman/internetross/blog.md

 Then Product decides to add a new nicety whereby an event organizer, when activating a marketing campaign, will automatically trigger marking that campaign with the special "featured" flag _if_ that campaign happens to be the only active marketing campaign on the event.
 This is effectively a third flow; of course to the user it's just a list item with a couple check boxes (simple stuff, right?).

-As the developer I might think, this doesn't seem all that hard!
+As the developer I might think: _this doesn't seem all that hard!
 I already had the foresight to implement a flexible indirection -- a consolidated event handler to coordinate the store notifications for user interactions in one place.
 This means all I have to do is flavor the conditional will another branch; and I can reuse the current dispatchers.
-I'm a fucking oracle.
+I'm a fucking oracle._

 Whereby I try: